 How to Choose a Campground

 1. Decide On Your Location

 How far are you willing to travel?
-You may want to be as close to home as possible if you are just testing the camping waters, especially with little ones.
+You may want to be as close to home as possible if you are just testing the waters with camping trips, especially when camping with little ones.

 Or do you want to escape it all and get as remote as possible?
 Days filled with exploring new hiking trails and ending with dinner cooked over the campfire are some of the best camping trips!